samschott/maestral/_docs/installation.md

   maestraldbx/maestral:latest
 ```

-To step into the Maestral container use `docker exec -it maestral ash`. list the logs of
+To step into the Maestral container use `docker exec -it maestral ash`.
+To list the logs
-To the container use `docker logs maestral` get the build info of a running container:
+of the container use `docker logs maestral`.
 To get the build info of a running container:
 `docker inspect maestral | jq ".[].Config.Labels"`.